libelle17/autofax/README.md

 Opensuse &gt;= 42.1, Debian &gt;= 8.60, Ubuntu &gt;= 16.04,
 Mint &gt;= 18 or Fedora &gt;= 24 with standard options.
 System D has to be installed, i.e., &quot;systemctl&quot;
-has to run.
+has to run, which is the case in the mentioned program versions.
 One of the packet managers rpm or dpkg and apt, dnf, yum or zypper has to be installed, respectively, as is the case per default in the mentioned linux distributions.
 Uninstalling of the programs added by autofax by <b>make